Signed in as:

-- Yes, simple access from one side of the river to the other could be accomplished for less money than the proposed compelling crossing experience.
+Yes, simple access from one side of the river to the other could be accomplished for less money than the proposed compelling crossing experience.
 However, we studied the successes of other iconic trail bridges all over the country.
 No results are more compelling than those of the High Trestle Trail Bridge near Madrid, Iowa.
 Riders and trekkers from virtually all over the world are coming to Iowa for the experience provided by this iconic Iowa passage.
 The BBC website touts High Trestle Trail Bridge as one of the must-visit pedestrian bridges in the world.
-It’s our goal to have the Smokestack Bridge become a destination, similar to the High Trestle Trail Bridge.
+It’s our goal to have the ConnectCR project and Cedar Rapids become a destination, similar to the High Trestle Trail Bridge.

 Can the existing bridges be used for pedestrian/bicycle traffic?

-- Adding a pedestrian/bicycle lane to an existing bridge potentially would require additional piers, which is costly.
+Adding a pedestrian/bicycle lane to an existing bridge potentially would require additional piers, which is costly.
 Safety is also a significant issue.
 The speed limits on bridges are higher than those in other areas downtown where bikes and cars share the road.
-Having a dedicated bridge for the anticipated increased bike and pedestrian traffic means fewer accidents overall.
+The Alliant Energy LightLine allows us to have a dedicated bridge for the anticipated increased bike and pedestrian traffic, which means fewer accidents overall.

-There are a number of compelling advantages of the proposed bifurcated bridge deck, some practical and some experiential.
-On the practical side, again, we studied the High Trestle Trail Bridge and noted one particular failure: had its designers known then of the thousands of trail users that would be drawn to the experience, a much wider bridge deck would have been allotted.
-The 12-foot width of the High Trestle is simply not enough to safely accommodate bikers and trekkers going in two directions in addition to users taking selfies and stopping to enjoy the view.
-The split deck of the Smokestack Bridge with its two 14-foot wide spans will encourage leisure enjoyment for families with strollers, fishers, skateboarders, seniors, disabled, as well as bikers making the trip from Iowa City to Cedar Falls.
+There are a number of compelling advantages of the proposed 23-foot-wide bridge deck, some practical and some experiential.
+On the practical side, again, we studied other bridges and took into account the bridge width in order to safely accommodate bikers and trekkers going in two directions in addition to users taking selfies and stopping to enjoy the view.
+The wide deck of the Alliant Energy LightLine will encourage leisure enjoyment for families with strollers, fishers, skateboarders, seniors, disabled, as well as bikers making the trip from Iowa City to Cedar Falls.

 It seems this project is City infrastructure in nature.
 What is the city’s role in this project?

-- The grass roots efforts in Cedar Rapids can be extremely powerful and forward-thinking.
-The idea to revitalize Cedar Lake, as well as the plans to develop the Smokestack Bridge, came from local citizens in community groups wanting to improve the City.
+The grassroots efforts in Cedar Rapids can be extremely powerful and forward-thinking.
+The idea to revitalize Cedar Lake, as well as the plan to develop a pedestrian bridge, came from local citizens in two community groups wanting to improve the City.
 When our two groups joined to form ConnectCR, we went to the City of Cedar Rapids with our ideas.
 The City and community leaders have been very supportive of our vision.

 The City of Cedar Rapids has committed $5 million to the ConnectCR Project.
-This makes it the largest public/private partnership in the area.
+This makes it the largest public/private partnership in the area and in the history of the City of Cedar Rapids.
 The private fundraising component leverages the public dollars to generate a more significant development.
 For instance, rather than a functional pedestrian bridge, the community will create a signature destination bridge that draws people to it and is a tribute to our unique industrial heritage.
-That is why we are committed to generating and finding dedicated monies for trail and recreation improvements and to garner support from user groups and corporate sponsors committed to creating citizen amenities geared toward bringing and retaining good citizens to our community.
+That is why we are committed to generating and finding dedicated monies for trail and recreation improvements, as well as garnering support from user groups and corporate sponsors committed to creating citizen amenities geared toward bringing and retaining good citizens to our community.

 Who is responsible for construction?

-- The City will be responsible for construction, consistent with the vision for ConnectCR.
+The City will be responsible for construction, consistent with the vision for ConnectCR.
 This is similar to recent community projects, like the McGrath Amphitheatre and Greene Square.
-Specific requirements will be outlined in an agreement between the City and ConnectCR Fundraising Committee to include:
+Specific requirements are outlined in an agreement between the City and ConnectCR Board to include:

-o Key project features of Cedar Lake and Smokestack Bridge
+o Key project features of Cedar Lake and the LightLine

 o Construction timeline with significant milestones